clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ```
 [1] FALSE FALSE  TRUE FALSE FALSE FALSE  TRUE
 ```
-It is still usually best to handle NAs directly, however!
+It is still usually best to handle NAs *directly*, however!

 Inf and NaN